H\"older estimates of weak solutions to chemotaxis systems of fast diffusion type: Acknowledgments

 \section{Acknowledgments}

 This work was carried out within the activities of the \textit{Gruppo Nazionale per l'Analisi Matematica, la Probabilit$\grave a$ e le loro Applicazioni} (GNAMPA) of the \textit{Istituto Nazionale di Alta Matematica} (INdAM).
-The authors M.M., S.V-P., and V.V. gratefully acknowledge this support.\\ M. Marras is partially supported by the research project "Partial Differential Equations and their role in understanding natural phenomena", CUP F23C25000080007, funded by Fondazione Banco di Sardegna annuality (2023); by the project National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.5 - Call for tender No.3277 published on December 30, 2021 by the Italian Ministry of University and Research (MUR) funded by the European Union-NextGenerationEU.
-Project Code ECS0000038-Project Title eINS Ecosystem of Innovation for Next Generation Sardinia-CUP F53C22000430001- Grant Assignment Decree No. 1056 adopted on June 23, 2022 by the Italian Ministry of University and Research (MUR).\\
+The authors M.M., S.V-P., and V.V. gratefully acknowledge this support.\\ M. Marras is partially supported by the research project "Partial Differential Equations and their role in understanding natural phenomena", \\ CUP F23C25000080007, funded by Fondazione Banco di Sardegna annuality (2023); by the project National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.5 - Call for tender No.3277 published on December 30, 2021 by the Italian Ministry of University and Research (MUR) funded by the European Union-NextGenerationEU.
+Project Code ECS0000038-Project Title eINS Ecosystem of Innovation for Next Generation Sardinia-CUP F53C22000430001- Grant Assignment Decree No. 1056 adopted on June 23, 2022 by the Italian Ministry of University and Research (MUR) and and by the grant INDAM-GNAMPA Project, CUP E53C25002010001. \\